aces/Loris-MRI/docs/scripts_md/register_processed_data.md

 ### insert\_intermedFiles($fileID, $inputFileIDs, $tool)

-Function that will insert into the `files_intermediary` table of the database, intermediary outputs that were used to obtain the processed file.
+Function that will insert the intermediary outputs that were used to obtain the processed file into the `files_intermediary` table of the database.

-INPUT:
+INPUTS:
   - $fileID      : fileID of the registered processed file
   - $inputFileIDs: array containing the list of input files that were used to obtain the processed file